synopsys-sig/synopsys-security-scan-plugin/README.md

 >- Select the Plugin from the "Webhook implementation to use" dropdown.
 >- Click Apply and Save.

-#### Create a Multibranch Pipeline Job in your Jenkins instance
+#### Create a Multibranch Pipeline Job in your Jenkins instance:

 To create the Multibranch Pipeline, follow these instructions,
 >- First click to the New Item
 >- Enter an item name
 >- Select Multibranch Pipeline
 >- Click OK
    Then you will be navigated to your Job's configuration page.

-#### Configure The Job
+#### Configure The Job:

 First, Go to the Branch Sources section.
 Then follow these instructions.
 >- Select your Bitbucket Server from the Bitbucket Server dropdown.